ankaAR/bestiario5e/_creatures/blackguard.md

 ***Shortbow.*** Ranged Weapon Attack: +3 to hit, range 80/320 pies, un objetivo.
 Impacto: 5 (1d6+2) puntos de daño perforante.

 ***Dreadful Aspect (Recharges after a Short or Long Rest).*** The blackguard exudes magical menace.
-Each enemy within 30 feet of the blackguard must succeed on a DC 13 Wisdom saving throw or be frightened for 1 minute.
-If a frightened target ends its turn more than 30 feet away from the blackguard, the target can repeat the saving throw, ending the effect on itself on a success.
+Each enemy within 30 feet of the blackguard must succeed on a DC 13 Wisdom saving throw or be asustado for 1 minute.
+If a asustado target ends its turn more than 30 feet away from the blackguard, the target can repeat the saving throw, ending the effect on itself on a success.